 What do I need to do to prepare for a syphilis test?

 No preparation or fasting is necessary to take the syphilis RPR test through STDcheck.com.

 When Is The Best Time To Test For STDs?

 Most STDs are "silent" and do not show symptoms.
-You can have an STD and unknowingly transmit it others.
-If you suspect you have contracted a STD through unprotected sexual contact, sharing drug injection equipment, or by coming in contact with infected blood, it is important that you get tested as soon as possible to avoid any health complications.
+You can have an STD and unknowingly transmit it to others.
+If you suspect you have contracted an STD through unprotected sexual contact, sharing drug injection equipment, or by coming in contact with infected blood, it is important that you get tested as soon as possible to avoid any health complications.

 FDA-approved tests performed in CLIA-certified labs